Wieliczka Salt Mine: Tourism

 The mine is currently one of Poland's official national Historic Monuments (Pomniki historii), whose attractions include dozens of statues and four chapels carved out of the rock salt by the miners.
 The older sculptures have been supplemented with new carvings made by contemporary artists.
 About 1.2 million people visit the Wieliczka Salt Mine annually.

 Notable visitors to this site have included Nicolaus Copernicus, Johann Wolfgang von Goethe, Alexander von Humboldt, Fryderyk Chopin, Dmitri Mendeleyev, Bolesław Prus, Ignacy Paderewski, Robert Baden-Powell, Jacob Bronowski (who filmed segments of The Ascent of Man in the mine), the von Unrug family (a prominent Polish-German royal family), Karol Wojtyła (later, Pope John Paul II), former U.S. President Bill Clinton, and many others.

+The mine is sectioned into the Tourist Route and Museum Route.
+The Tourist Route consists of the first 3 levels of the mine.
+It takes around 1.5 h to see the entire 2.2 kilometres long trail.
+It's famous for St. Kinga Chapel, components of interior design carved in salt and brine lakes, one of which is a space for sound and light show with the music of Frédéric Chopin.
+Tourists can set off to the Museum Route after sightseeing the Tourist Route.
+The Museum Route is famous for its unique on the European scale collection of the horse mills, exhibition of salt crystals and monumental chambers such as Maria Teresa and Saurau Chamber.
+The Museum Route is located entirely on the 3 level of the mine and it takes around 50 minutes to go through the 1.5 kilometres long trail.